Bank AD code: Meaning, how to get one, and benefits for exporters

 While the AD Code is your ticket to global trade, Winvesta makes your journey smoother and more rewarding.
 With Winvesta’s multi-currency accounts, you can receive payments from clients and marketplaces worldwide, directly in foreign currencies.
 Our platform is designed to ensure compliance with RBI and FEMA guidelines, so your international transactions are always in safe hands.

-Winvesta also helps you keep your AD Code and compliance documents organized and accessible, making audits and customs checks hassle-free.
-By linking your AD Code correctly, you stay eligible for government export benefits, and you can enjoy faster settlements and transparent fees compared to traditional banks.
+Winvesta also helps you keep your AD Code and compliance documents organised and accessible, making audits and customs checks hassle-free.
+By linking your AD Code correctly, you remain eligible for government export benefits and can enjoy faster settlements and transparent fees compared to traditional banks.

 Our digital-first approach means you can manage your international payments, track your AD Code transactions, and access support—all from a single, user-friendly platform.
 Whether you’re a first-time exporter or an established global business, Winvesta provides the tools and expertise you need to succeed in the international arena.